 When you claim a pension from a social security agreement country, you have to fill in a separate claim form that is in line with the social security agreement.

 If you have stated on your claim form for a Finnish pension that you are also claiming a pension from a social security agreement country, the Finnish Centre for Pensions will send you instructions and a claim form in line with the social security agreement.
-To speed up the process, you can also print out the claim forms by clicking the link “Application forms”.
+To speed up the handling of your claim you can print out the forms yourself.

 Once you have filled in the claim form that is in line with the social security agreement, send it to the Finnish Centre for Pensions.
 The Finnish Centre for Pensions will confirm certain data on the form to the pension provider of the social security agreement country.
 Finally, the Finnish Centre for Pensions will transmit your claim to the pension provider of the country in question.
 That pension provider will process your pension claim.